StackStorm/st2/docs/source/start.rst

     # Get the output of just the last execution
     st2 execution list -n 1

 That's it.
-You have learned to use StackStorm's action library.
+You have learned to use |st2|'s action library.
 Let's proceed to automations.

 Define a Rule
 -------------------------

-StackStorm uses rules to fire actions or workflows when events happen.
+|st2| uses rules to fire actions or workflows when events happen.
 Events are typically monitored by sensors.
 When a sensor catches an event, it fires a trigger.
 Trigger trips the rule, the rule checks the criteria and if it matches, it runs an action.
 Easy enough.
 Let’s look at an example.